Bear-03/RustGames/README.md

 ## Notes

-Both games toggle an FPS counter when the F1 key is pressed.
+All games toggle an FPS counter when the F1 key is pressed.

 ### Game of Life